 Between ourselves and Jim’s sister Judy, we grow about 95% of the seeds offered in the seed catalogue.
 The remainder of the seeds come from either a commercial seed source (about 4%), indicated with a (C) after each variety, or from a certified organic source (like Frank Morton of Wild Garden Seed in Oregon).
-Judy continues to work on the family farm growing the bulk of the seed, with the help of the rest of her family as well as Janice.

 We have always been and will continue to be committed to gardening/farming without agricultural chemicals or the use of synthetic fertilizers.

 Rachelle has been around seeds and gardening ever since she can remember and has been gardening ever since she was a kid, involved in some seed saving from a young age and attending Seedy Saturdays with Prairie Garden Seeds since about age 10.
 For the past 10 years she has been more involved with the work of growing, saving, and distributing seeds and is busy engaging as much as possible with gardening, seed saving, food and cooking, and reading about and discussing the politics of food and the difficulties of our highly centralized and unstable global food system.
 Rachelle has an indescribable love for people, growing food, saving seeds, exploring nonconventional plant foods, as well as for Latin American music and dance, and learning and speaking other languages (especially Spanish)!
 She is passionate about encouraging everyone to grow some food, save some seeds, and localize their diets as much as possible.
 Over the next few years, Rachelle plans to focus on taking over the family seed collection and business, while also figuring out the details of moving back to the family farm near Cochin in an off grid living situation very connected to the land.